dmauser/azure-vwan-vrf/README.md

 - The lab is designed to be run in a single Azure region (East US) for simplicity.
 However, you can modify the deployment script to use different regions if needed.
 - The lab uses Azure CLI commands to deploy resources.
 Ensure you have the Azure CLI installed and configured on your machine or use the Azure Cloud Shell.
-- Inspection is done by the firewall in the
+- The inspection is done outside of the Virtual WAN hubs.
+That is necessary because turning Virtual WAN Hub as secured remove the ability to use labels.
+Therefore, the inspection is done in each vendor fw-vnet.

 ### Lab Steps